Skip navigation

 The symptoms of low T may include:

-For females, the test is mostly used for symptoms of high T levels, such as:
+For females, the test is mostly used for symptoms of high T levels.

 What happens during a testosterone levels test?

-A blood sample for a testosterone test should be taken in the morning between 7 and 10.
+Most testosterone levels tests involve a blood draw in a medical setting.
+Your provider will take a blood sample in the morning, between 7 and 10.
 During these hours, your testosterone levels are typically the highest.

 A health care professional will take a blood sample from a vein in your arm, using a small needle.
 After the needle is inserted, a small amount of blood will be collected into a test tube or vial.
 You may feel a little sting when the needle goes in or out.
 This usually takes less than five minutes.